gnoevoy/Ecommerce_and_Web_Analytics/Assignments /Web_performance_and_traffic.md

 </br>

-### Task 2
+### Monthly Trends for Gsearch Traffic
-Display months trends for “gsearch” traffic source sessions, orders and profit, so that showcase the growth here.
+This page displays monthly trends in sessions, orders, and profit specifically for the “gsearch” traffic source, highlighting the growth patterns over the year.

 ![website_performance_and_traffic_sources_page-0002](https://github.com/gnoevoy/Ecommerce_and_Web_Analytics/assets/43414592/7621e57a-6338-4880-8390-e32df8b39c17)